shivamsharma2509/GSOC24/README.md

    <img src = "https://github.com/shivamsharma2509/GSOC24/blob/main/img/OAuth_Flw.png">
    </p>

+## Future Scope

+The setup of local server and token exchange is successfully accomplished.
+However, there are several exciting improvements that could enhance the OAuth2 support:

+ 1. Implementing support for additional online services: We can implement many more online services in the authentication page by allowing user to use different methods for authentication.
+ 2. Enhance security for token storage: Security can not be compromised so I will add more security layers for token storage.
+ 3. Develop a graphival interface for managing OAuth2 tokens.

 ## Acknowledgement

 I am deeply grateful to the OpenPrinting for giving me the incredible opportunity to participate in Google Summer of Code (GSoC) program.
-My mentors, [Till Kamppeter] () and Deepak Patankar helped me alot during this journey and because of there guidance and support I was able to contribute.
+My mentors, [Till Kamppeter] (https://github.com/tillkamppeter) and Deepak Patankar helped me alot during this journey.
+These project wouldn't have been possible without both of you.
+The weekly project sync with Deepak helped me achieve most of the goals.